dmurooka/dmurooka/README.md

 ## Profile Summary

-An entrepreneur, educator, and software engineer with over 10 years of experience in business management.
-I leverage domain expertise in classical ballet as the founder and current leader of Japan's premier ballet school, Larry's School of Ballet.
+Entrepreneur and software engineer with 10+ years of experience in business management and digital product development.

-My business management background enables me to effectively integrate business needs with software design.
+Founder & Software Engineer at Pepperoni Booking, a beta SaaS platform for Pilates & Gyrotonic®/Gyrokinesis® studios worldwide.
+Currently designing and implementing the product while building the early community of studio users and preparing for scale.
+Experienced in transitioning applications from monolithic architectures to microservices.

+Additionally, I am the founder and leader of Larry's School of Ballet, one of Japan’s premier ballet schools, where I combine business expertise with technology to enhance operations and the student experience.

-In addition, I am pursuing a Master of Science in Computer Science and a Graduate Certificate in Data Science at the University of Colorado Boulder.
+I am pursuing a Master of Science in Computer Science and a Graduate Certificate in Data Science at the University of Colorado Boulder.
 This academic journey complements my practical experience in software engineering, data science, and cloud computing/networking.

 ## Skills